More sustainable IT

 Purchasing and recommending greener PCs

-Information Services' new standard workstations are based on dual core CPUs.
-These PCs consume around half the energy of the standard 2008 workstation.
+Our new standard workstation recommendations are based on dual core CPUs.
+These PCs consume around half the energy of the earlier standard 2008 workstation.
 Similar figures also apply to newer servers.
-INSRV also recommends more efficient power supplies for purchase.
+We also recommend more efficient power supplies for purchase.
 Please contact us for more details.

 For large numbers of PCs for open access use (in University open access IT rooms and libraries), the suppliers remove all packaging for re-use as part of the order.